JavaWebStack/Docs/docs/framework/orm/getting-started.md

 User customer = ...;
 customer.delete();
 ```

-#### Special Case: Soft Deletes
+###
+!!! note "Soft Deletes"
     The ORM supports a technique called soft deletes.
 This will instead of actually the deleting the entity from the database, set a special timestamp to mark it as "deleted".
 It allows to restore the entity at any later point in time.
 You can read more about soft deletes [here](/docs/orm/soft-deletes).

 ## Conclusion
 You are now able to save, query and delete entities in a database.
 Before using the ORM in your application we recommend to read the [QueryDSL Guide](/docs/orm/query-dsl) to make yourself familiar with all the options it offers.
 Another recommendation would be to take a look at [Migration API](/docs/orm/migrations) which provides a save and easy way of creating, upgrading and downgrading the database structure.